raxod502/intuitive-explanations/about/projects.md

   Attempt #4 at a personal music library manager.
 * Veidt (Summer 2021 -- Present; not yet published): Online [webcomic] aggregator, reader, and notification service.
+* osscount (Fall 2021 -- Present; not yet published): [Python] application to generate fun graphs and metrics about the composition of my (and your) open-source work.

 ## Emacs projects